chettoy/apexsky/README.md

 To install DLCs:

+1. Create a `dlc` folder in the same directory.
-1. Place the `.spk` DLC package into the `dlc` folder within the same directory.
+2. Place the `.spk` DLC package into the `dlc` folder.
-2. Navigate to the DLC menu and install DLCs.
+3. Navigate to the DLC menu and install DLCs.